 RoboDK supports all ABB robots that are programmed in RAPID language, including PRG and MOD files (IRC5, S4 and S4C robot controllers).
 This documentation is based on the IRC5 ABB robot controller.

 The following sections demonstrate typical operations using an ABB robot teach pendant, for example, to prepare a new robot program in RoboDK and transfer it to the robot.

-Follow these steps to load a program module (MOD file) from a USB drive:
+Follow these steps to load a program module (MOD file) from a USB drive to your ABB IRC5 robot controller.

 1.Select ABB➔Program editor